Corvirtus Blog

 Relationships Drive Well-Being and the Candidate Experience

 Think back to the last time you were a candidate.
-Likely, memories of specific interactions faded, but what endures are your feelings about the experience, the relationships you gained, and how those make you feel.
+Memories of specific interactions have probably faded, but what endures are your feelings about the experience, the relationships you gained, and how those make you feel (cue Maya Angelou vibes).
 For unhired candidates, these feelings, ultimately your employer brand, are what remain to influence their future decisions and thoughts about your organization.
+Making candidate experience best practices happen isn't important only for those you hire.

 Much about our work and careers impacts our well-being.
 It is about fostering a sense of purpose, creating an environment where employees feel valued, and connected to a strong culture that supports each of their uniqueness and individual goals.